-Requirements for initiation - When the city manager, or designee, determines that a water supply emergency exists based on:
+Requirements for initiation - When the city manager, or designee, determines that a water supply emergency exists based on: A Water Emergency begins when the City Manager, or designee, determines that a water supply emergency exists based on:

-- A major water line breaks, or pump or system failures occur, which causes unprecedented loss of capability to provide water service; or - Water production or distribution system limitations; or - Natural or manmade contamination of the water supply source occurs.
+- MA major water line breaks, or pump or system failures occur, which causes unprecedented loss of capability to provide water service; or - Water production or distribution system limitations; or - Natural or manmade contamination of the water supply source occurs. - When water supply from the combined reservoir system falls to a critical point that is deemed to necessary to protect the water system.

-Requirement for termination - The emergency water shortage condition may be rescinded when the city manager, or designee, deems appropriate.
+Requirement for termination - The Water Eemergency water shortage condition may be rescinded when the city manager, or designee, deems appropriate.